grafana/agent/docs/sources/flow/reference/components/loki.process.md

 	"_entry": "something went wrong",
 	"env": "dev",
 	"user_id": "f8fas0r",
 }

-At query time, Loki's `unpack` parser can be used to access these embedded labels and replace the log line with the original one stored in `_entry` automatically.
+At query time, Loki's [`unpack` parser](https://grafana.com/docs/loki/latest/logql/log_queries/#unpack) can be used to access these embedded labels and replace the log line with the original one stored in the `_entry` field automatically.

 When combining several log streams to use with the `pack` stage, `ingest_timestamp` can be set to true to avoid interlaced timestamps and